Skip to main content

 This drug can also cause nervous system problems, such as seizures, trouble speaking or slurred speech, passing out, confusion, and loss of balance.

-Some children might have serious reactions during the infusion (similar to an allergic reaction).
+Some children might have serious infusion reactions (similar to an allergic reaction) while getting this drug.
 Symptoms can include feeling lightheaded or dizzy (due to low blood pressure), headache, nausea, fever or chills, shortness of breath, and/or wheezing.
 Your child will be given medicines before each infusion to help prevent this.

 Antibody-drug conjugates (ADCs)